everpub/openscienceprize/proposal.md

 Sixth, the current "notebook" style of execution supported by both Jupyter and RMarkdown limits resuability, remixability, and composibility of code segments.
-The rich Jupyter Notebook format specification also presents challenges for longevity of research artifacts.
+The rich Jupyter Notebook format specification also presents challenges for long term preservation of research products.
 Before we "bake" notebooks into computational reproducibility, we should think more deeply about how these issues should be addressed. (refs)

-Seventh, there are several (perhaps many) missing technical components of the publishing stack for interacting with pre- and post-publication papers.
-For one example, we lack good tools for notebook/workflow comparison and "diffing" to support review and editorial processes.
-For another, we lack tools to integrate with publishing and repository submission workflows.
+Seventh, there are several missing technical components of the publishing stack for interacting with pre- and post-publication papers.
+For instance, we lack good tools for notebook/workflow comparison and "diffing" to support review and editorial processes.
+Moreover, we lack tools to integrate with publishing and repository submission workflows.

-Eighth and finally, there are many communities interested in this question, and little centrality or cohesion in the online space.
-We hope we can help nucleate a community that grows beyond the "that's neat!" tech-demo experience to tackle the core technical and cultural aspects of building reproducibility into our publishing ecosystem.
+Eighth and finally, there are many communities interested in this question and fragmentation is a concern.
+We hope we can help nucleate a community to help convert the initial enthusiasm of a demo experience to contributions to technical and cultural aspects of building reusability into our publishing ecosystem.

 ## The proposal:

-We therefore propose to use the award money to execute a "vertical spike" through the problem space, focused on tackling common challenges and integrating existing tools, to demonstrate as complete a pipeline as possible.
+We therefore propose to use the award money to develop a "vertical spike" through the problem space, focused on tackling common challenges and integrating existing tools, to demonstrate as complete a pipeline as possible.
 Products from this would include: